|

 The parish church of St Mary, now known as Bridlington

-Ages, the largest and richest Augustinian monastery in
+late Middle Ages, the largest and richest Augustinian

-by order of Henry VIII, its nave, always used as a parish
+1537 by order of Henry VIII, its nave, always used

 The development of the two settlements of Bridlington